cca/cca_invenio/notes/configure.md

         update: true
 ```

 There is also an `invenio rdm-records add-to-fixture` command as of v12.
 This uses the vocabularies.yaml file but I'm not sure which vocabularies it's capable of updating.
+It will say `skipping creation of $VOCAB_TYPE, already existing` in its output, but that doesn't mean it didn't create new terms.

 ## Secret Manager